StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ### New Major StackPack version

 To upgrade to a new major version of a StackPack, [uninstall and reinstall](#install-or-uninstall-a-stackpack) the StackPack.
-Note that  all StackPack configuration items will be overwritten when the upgraded StackPack is installed.
+Note that all StackPack configuration items will be overwritten when the upgraded StackPack is installed, any customised items should be exported before upgrading.
 For details, see [locked configuration items](about-stackpacks.md#locked-configuration-items).